-warning: Only use replacement tires and wheels that are the same size, load index, speed rating, and type as those originally provided for your vehicle.
-The recommended tire and wheel sizes can be found on the Tire Label on the driver side door frame or the edge of the driver door.
-If this information is not found in those locations, or for additional options, contact your authorized dealer.
-Use of any tire or wheel not recommended, could affect the safety and performance of your vehicle, which could result in an increased risk of loss of vehicle control, vehicle rollover, personal injury and death.
+WARNING: Only use replacement tires and wheels that are the same size. as those originally provided for your vehicle.
+The required tire and wheel sizes, along with the minimum required Load and Speed Index. can be found on the Tire Label on the driver side door frame or the edge of the driver door.
+If this information is not found in those locations, or for additional options. contact your authorized dealer.
+Use of any tire or wheel not recommended. could affect the safety and performance of your vehicle, which could result in an increased risk of loss of vehicle control. vehicle rollover, personal injury and death.